 There are however limits on the amounts that can be contributed to a superannuation fund, which are referred to as "caps".
 These are:

-$100,000 per person per year of non-taxable contributions, (equivalent to four times concessional contributions), as long as the member’s balance is less than $1.6 million, called ‘Non-Concessional Contributions’
+$110,000 per person per year (equivalent to four times concessional contributions limit), of non-taxable contributions, called 'Non-Concessional Contributions' (equivalent to four times concessional contributions), as long as the member's balance is less than $1.7 million.

 Any Contributions received by the fund that are in excess of relevant limits will be subject to additional tax (an Excess Contributions Tax) which is imposed on individuals and not the fund.

-Members who are over 65 but less than 74 years of age cannot make contributions unless they work at least 40 hours over a period of not more than 30 consecutive days in a financial year; called the ‘work test’.
+Prior to 1 July 2022, members who are over 67 but less than 74 years of age could not make contributions unless they worked at least 40 hours over a period of not more than 30 consecutive days in a financial year - called the 'work test'.

 Members cannot make personal contributions 28 days after the month in which they turn 75.
-Two exemptions of this rule include:
+Three exemptions of this rule include:

-A Member being able to contribute amounts up to a lifetime limit of $1,000,000 (indexed) from the sale of assets qualifying under the small business capital gains tax (CGT) concessions.
-This exemption will also apply to pre-CGT assets that would otherwise have qualified, but for their pre-CGT status, or to assets sold as a result of the business owner suffering permanent incapacity; and
+- A Member being able to contribute amounts up to a lifetime limit of $1,650,000 (for the 2022 year) from the sale of assets qualifying under the small business capital gains tax (CGT) concessions.
+This exemption will also apply to pre-CGT assets that would otherwise have qualified, but for their pre-CGT status, or to assets sold as a result of the business owner suffering permanent incapacity;

-A Member being able to contribute the proceeds of any settlement received for injuries resulting in permanent disablement.
+- A Member being able to contribute the proceeds of any settlement received for injuries resulting in permanent disablement; and

 Contributions can be made in cash or by an 'in-specie' transfer of assets.
 Non-cash contributions into the member account of their fund, called a "in-specie contribution" can be through the transfer of shares and other investments, which can also include 'business real property' (provided it is used wholly and exclusively for business purposes and must not have any outstanding loans associated with it), as non-concessional contributions.
 In-specie transfers into a fund must be at market values.